chingu-voyages/soloproject-tier1-criticalspacestrike/README.md

   - Enemy item movement should be restricted to thier individual rows, and not leave the game screen area.
   - The rows should not cross, or animation conflict in anyway with player item movement.
   ## Special notes
+  * There is an assets file in this repo for images if you so choose.
+You can use whatever image you wish for your player and enemy, but enemys should have a variety of three distinct visual types.
+They can be apples, oranges and bananas if you really wish, but that's a lot of fruit.
+The player object/image can be a ship, or even a fruit bat if you want.
+I mean, there is a lot of fruit.

  It is ok if your game resets on refresh.
 If you complete the project in plenty of time and wish to add bonus features, here are some suggestions: